NUWCDIVNPT/stig-manager/docs/installation-and-setup/reverse-proxy.rst

 2. **Pass through streaming headers** without modification
 3. **Maintain persistent connections** for SSE endpoints

-The application automatically sets the ``x-accel-buffering: no`` header which nginx honors by default to disable buffering.
+The application automatically sets the ``x-accel-buffering: no`` header which nginx (and Azure Application Gateway) honors by default to disable buffering.
 Other proxies may require explicit configuration.

 .. warning::